-If you plan to stay in Georgia for more than 183 days it is highly recommended you consult with a tax adviser as soon as you arrive, or before you arrive, rather than waiting until that 6 month period.
+If you plan to stay in Georgia for more than 183 days, it is highly recommended that you consult with a tax adviser as soon as you arrive, or before you arrive, rather than waiting until tax residency triggers to take action.
 Most tax benefits within the Georgian tax system, including the 1% tax rate, cannot be applied for retroactively.
 So if you will become a Georgian taxpayer, applying for those benefits as soon as you arrive will reduce your overall tax burden significantly.

 Read our guide to tax in Georgia for remote workers.

 Pets can typically be brought on your flight.
 Some of the hotels allow cats and smaller dogs to stay in the room with you.
 Contact the hotels directly, the list is available here.

 Royal Inn and Iveria Hotel have confirmed that pets can stay.
 Additional charges apply.